zeth/inputs/README.rst

 The inputs module provides an easy way for your Python program to listen for user input.

-Currently supported platforms are the Raspberry Pi, Linux, Windows and the Apple Mac.
+Currently supported platforms are Linux (including the Raspberry Pi and Chromebooks in developer mode), Windows and the Apple Mac.

 Python versions supported are all versions of Python 3 and your granddad's Python 2.7.